-I am not too surprised.
+I am not too surprised at the confusion.
 Even though I think I understand the difference between SCFM, CFM, ACFM and other acronyms that have to do with the measurement of compressed air flow, my definition may not be the one that any specific compressor vendor is using to provide flow characteristics for their machine.
 It also might vary from the definitions of the air cylinder, or air valve sales rep.

 The definition of SCFM is suspect due to the changing parameters from different sources.
 And it is how that definition applies to sizing a compressor that complicates the issue with many folks.